 You will want to have the option of earbuds or headphones for each receiver.
 You will also want foam pads that fit over the buds or headphones that can be removed after use or swabbed down with a sanitizing wipe.
 You will also want to provide hearing aid compatible neck coils.
 Refer to the chart above to decide how many you need to have available.

-Best Wireless Assisted Listening Devices For A Large Church
+Best Wireless Assistive Listening Devices For A Large Church

 Williams Sound FM ADA Kit

 For churches over 500 people or who have larger sanctuaries then the system you want is the Williams Sound Personal Listening System.
-It is more expensive than the Peavey System but the Williams Sound system has 3 times the range that the Peavey does.
+It is more expensive than the Peavey System, but the Williams Sound system has three times the range that the Peavey does.

-Williams Sound has a great reputation in the pro sound community so I am confident I am not steering you wrong by recommending this product.
+Williams Sound has an excellent reputation in the pro sound community, so I am confident I am not steering you wrong by recommending this product.

 Best Wireless Assistive Listening System For A Small Church